Nano6G/TSE/readme.md

 To place the tower, select the tower card by clicking on the card.
 This selects the card which then the user can place on any of the selected zones on the map.

 To use the spells, the user has to select the spell card of their choice.
-If a card is seleceted, a red area marker is displayed which allows the player to hover over the area where they would like to cast the spell and select it.
+If a card is selected, a red area marker is displayed which allows the player to hover over the area where they would like to cast the spell and select it.

 ![image](https://user-images.githubusercontent.com/60940411/118044704-e7b36400-b36e-11eb-8844-06fe5c7cd8d8.png)

-Destroy your enemies no matter what but be careful with your currency as you will leave your kingdom vunreable.
+Destroy your enemies no matter what but be careful with your currency as you will leave your kingdom vulnerable.

 ![image](https://user-images.githubusercontent.com/60940411/118045218-8770f200-b36f-11eb-8f86-aa5971afd1f0.png)